srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 Note how the y-coordinates of the vector's tip traces out a regular sine wave.
 You can just as easily plot any periodic function in the polar coordinate system.
-To add two periodic functions together, you take one rotating vector and center it on the tip of the another rotating vector.
+To add two periodic functions together, take one rotating vector and center it on the tip of the another rotating vector.
 The end result is shown below.
 The following animation shows 3 rotating vectors added together, each representing a periodic function: